nikitashah/projecttest/README.md

-projecttest
+Projecttest
 ===========

-project to practice git-tool.It is project created just to get famaliar with git environment
+          This is project to practice git-tool.It is project created just to get famaliar with git environment